 Thus, ruby zoisite is a brilliant green form of zoisite engraved with ruby crystals of a medium grade.
 The red rubies are usually erratically spread across the big green zoisite, making the stone a uniquely exquisite and enchanting piece.

-Zoisite became a significant gemstone when the purplish-blue to transparent blue form of it was found.
+Zoisite became a significant gemstone when a purplish-blue to transparent blue form of it was found.
 This form is now popular as Tanzanite, a primary form known today.
-Its another other form is the pink to red type known as Thulite, an opaque and dense variety composed out of tightly interlocking crystals.
+Its other form is the pink-to-red type known as Thulite, an opaque and dense variety composed of tightly interlocking crystals.

 Ruby zoisite features a great blend of energy and color due to which it is one of the most glorious as well as noblest stones.
 Due to the natural energies it possesses, the stone is worshiped in several civilizations across history.

 The distinct harmony of colors exposes the divine sense of bliss such that anyone can feel its accompanying enthusiasm for life.
-Due to the incredible combination of healing and magical energies, the stone is also termed as a light of the soul.
+Due to the incredible combination of healing and magical energies, the stone has also been termed a light of the soul.

 By uplifting one’s fortitude and inner strength, the stone is highly potent for the ones who are more inclined towards self-disregard, suppressed anger, and self-harm.
 It works by integrating the energy of high frequency and helping in comprehending the true richness of spirit.

 The magical properties of the stone are known to kindle and augment psychic abilities due to which it has been widely used by Asian healers for diagnosing disorders and interacting with the natural spirits.